Home / World Top Cities

 Administration

 Bucharest's judicial system is similar to that of the Romanian counties.
-Each of the six sectors has its own local first-instance court , while more serious cases are directed to the Bucharest Tribunal , the city's municipal court.
-The Bucharest Court of Appeal judges appeals against decisions taken by first-instance courts and tribunals in Bucharest and in five surrounding counties .
+Each of the six sectors has its own local first-instance court, while more serious cases are directed to the Bucharest Tribunal, the city's municipal court.
+The Bucharest Court of Appeal judges appeal against decisions taken by first-instance courts and tribunals in Bucharest and in five surrounding counties.
 Bucharest is also home to Romania's supreme court, the High Court of Cassation and Justice, as well as to the Constitutional Court of Romania.

-Bucharest has a municipal police force, the Bucharest Police , which is responsible for policing crime within the whole city, and operates a number of divisions.
-The Bucharest Police are headquartered on Ștefan cel Mare Blvd. in the city centre, and at precincts throughout the city.
+Bucharest has a municipal police force, the Bucharest Police, which is responsible for policing crime within the whole city, and operates many divisions.
+The Bucharest Police are headquartered on Ștefan cel Mare Blvd. in the city centre and at precincts throughout the city.
 Although violent crimes fell by 13% in 2013 compared to 2012, 19 murders were recorded.

-Although in the 2000s, a number of police crackdowns on organised crime gangs occurred, such as the Cămătaru clan, organised crime generally has little impact on public life.
+Although in the 2000s, many police crackdowns on organised crime gangs occurred, such as the Cămătaru clan, organised crime generally has little impact on public life.
 Petty crime, however, is more common, particularly in the form of pickpocketing, which occurs mainly on the city's public transport network.
-Confidence tricks were common in the 1990s, especially in regards to tourists, but the frequency of these incidents has since declined.
+Confidence tricks were common in the 1990s, especially among tourists, but the frequency of these incidents has since declined.
 However, in general, theft was reduced by 13.6% in 2013 compared to 2012.
 Levels of crime are higher in the southern districts of the city, particularly in Ferentari, a socially disadvantaged area.

 Although the presence of street children was a problem in Bucharest in the 1990s, their numbers have declined in recent years, now lying at or below the average of major European capital cities.